We’re celebrating the ‘game-changing’ canal improvement projects made possible through funding from the National Lottery.

 Excitingly, 25 species of fish had been recorded using Diglis Fish Pass by the end of 2022.
 As well as shad, this includes other rare or endangered migratory species, such as salmon, eel and lamprey.

-We hope you’ve enjoyed our look back at some of the highlights from 30 years of National Lottery funding.
-Many more projects are even now ‘Forging Ahead’, such as major works underway at Ellesmere Yard in Shropshire.
+We hope you’ve enjoyed our glance back at some of the highlights from 30 years of National Lottery funding.
+We're delighted to share that many more lottery-funded projects are even now ‘Forging Ahead’, such as major works underway at Ellesmere Yard in Shropshire - the recipient of a National Lottery Heritage Fund grant in 2023.

 We look forward to bringing you further news about how National Lottery funding is helping us to keep canals alive.